 The MMI was derived from the well-known OSCE (objective structured clinical examination) used by many medical programs to assess a student's application of clinical skills and knowledge.
 However, the MMI does not test knowledge of veterinary medicine but rather personal attributes such as communication skills and ability to work as part of a team, ethical and critical decision-making abilities, and behaviors important to being a veterinarian such as empathy, honesty, and reliability.

 Approximately 240 applicants will be invited to the in-person MMIs conducted on the UC Davis, which take place in early December.
-MMIs are mandatory for consideration of admission and cannot be conducted remotely by phone or video conferencing.
+MMIs are mandatory for consideration of admission and cannot be conducted remotely.

-Read and follow the directions provided in the VMCAS application instructions for international students.
-The Doctor of Veterinary Medicine (DVM) program requires a bachelor's degree to be completed prior to matriculation.
-All international applicants must have a four year bachelor's degree and are not eligible to begin the DVM program directly out of high school.
+All international applicants must have a four year bachelor's degree and are not eligible to begin the Doctor of Veterinary Medicine (DVM) program directly out of high school.
+A bachelor's degree must be completed prior to matriculation.